nbajason/Monte-Carlo-Simulation/README.md

 Sorry for the later, as I was outside with my daughter this morning.

-This is the solution:
+This are 2 solutions in Java/Python:
 1. class of Portfolio is used to store the input/output data
 2. class of Simulator is used to process the data
-3. class of test is used to print out the result
+3. class of test/main is used to print out the result

 NOTE:
 1. Lib needs to import: